-Perhaps the highlight of the year however was a visit to Islay back in September.
+Perhaps the highlight of the year, however, was a visit to Islay back in September.
 In a single week I toured Bunnahabhain and Kilchoman, enjoyed lunch at Ardbeg, tasted drams at Laphroaig and Bowmore and had warehouse tasting sessions at Lagavulin and Bruichladdich.
 Somehow I even found myself being shown round the site of the new Ardnahoe distillery.
 This was my third visit to the island but it will certainly not be my last.

 Smell: Lots of Fruit… Cranberry, Cherry, Raisins, Jam, Lemon and Lime, Barbecue and Cherry Cola and of course, that unique Octomore Smoke with Ash and Charcoal.

 Taste: More Fruits with Cherry and Raspberry Jam, Lemon and Lime.
 Oak, Pepper, and waves of Smoke and Ash.

 This version isn’t quite as smoky as some of the younger Octomores.
 At 8 years old, the peat influence has had time to settle a little.
-Instead, smoke mingles with an array of zesty fruits from the wine casks, never does it dominate, but equally, never does it subside.
+The smoke mingles with an array of zesty fruits from the wine casks, never does it dominate, but equally, never does it subside.
 Octomore’s huge peating levels can seem gimmicky at first, but once tasted, there can be no doubt that quality sits at the forefront of the creative process.
 The Octomore 08.2 is yet another exceptional dram in a long line of masterpieces from Bruichladdich.

 A fine whisky then, to send us into 2018.
 I find myself looking forward with great excitement to the year ahead and all the new experiences and beautiful whisky I’ll be able to share with you.
 I’d just like to take a moment to thank everyone who has visited the site and read my reviews in the last 12 months, I hope you have enjoyed the reading of them as much as I did the writing.
 I wish you all the best for 2018.